 Artistic Director & Conductor

-Means is on the conducting faculty at the Berklee College of Music.
-He holds a BM in percussion and an MM in conducting from New England Conservatory.
-At NEC, he received the John Cage Award, the Tourjee Alumni Award, and was given the Gunther Schuller Medal at his graduation.
+Jeffrey pursues an active teaching schedule.
+He is on the conducting faculty at the Berklee College of Music, and has guest conducted at New England Conservatory and Boston Conservatory.
+He holds a BM in percussion and an MM in conducting from New England Conservatory, where he received the John Cage Award, the Tourjee Alumni Award, and was given the Gunther Schuller Medal at his graduation.
+Means was one of two conductors selected to study with Pierre Boulez in 2009 at the Lucerne Festival.
+In 2005, he was a fellow of the Tanglewood Music Center.
 He has recordings available on Albany, Mode, New World, Navona, Naxos, and Tzadik records.